michael105/michael105.github.io/index.md

 #### 2019/12/04

 Writing of this new website.<br>
-Mainly for the presentation of me, since I'm now open for assignments again.
+Mainly for the presentation of myself, since I'm now open for new assignments.<br>
+;) If you'd like to hire me, hurry up and send me a proposal.